gearglow/ReptiliaWithATwist/The List.md

 "Hi, I'm Janet!"
 Janet said, suddenly appearing in one of the chairs across from the three girls.
 Luna jumped.

 "Janet's the personification of all knowledge in the universe," Elysia confided.
 "Or at least, the real Janet is.
-This one's the personification of the knowledge in my head."
+This one's the personification of all knowledge in my head."

 "Close enough," Janet said brightly.